 Polish editing should only take a day or two.

 After this round, my novel is complete.

-Once polish is complete, then it’s off to the races.
-I hand it off to my copy editor for one final nit-pick while I concentrate on cover design, back blurb, and all the other fun stuff that goes into getting a completed book into the hands of readers.
-It’s quite a daunting process, but I enjoy every second.
+Now it’s off to the races.
+I hand it over to my copy editor for a final nit-pick while I concentrate on cover design, back blurb, and all the other fun stuff that goes into getting a completed book into the hands of readers.
+It’s a daunting process, but I enjoy every second.